 If you are slightly confused between the various types of exercise bikes, don’t worry.
 In less than 5 minutes you’ll know which bike is best for you.

-The 3 main types of exercise bikes: upright bikes, recumbent exercise bikes and spin bikes..
+The 3 main types of exercise bikes are upright bikes, recumbent exercise bikes, and spin bikes.
 That said, you may hear people refer to any of them simply as stationary bikes.

 Upright Bikes vs. Spin Bikes (Indoor Cycles)

 Let me start by saying this, if you exercise persistently, you can get an excellent cardiovascular workout and lose weight using either bike.
 However, while upright bikes and spin bikes (also called indoor cycles) do share some common features, there are a few differences too.

 Spin bikes are designed to simulate riding on a real sports road bike (think Tour de France).